Skip to site content Skip to main menu

 Personal and / or special category data provided by the data subject when relevant

-Personal data includes name, date of birth, address, contact details, photograph.
+Name, date of birth, address, contact details, photograph.
 Vehicle registration, driving licence (if required).
-Rank / job title.
+Rank / job title

 Health information